Selindek/spring-data-jpa-acl/acl/README.md

 *** Repository ???

 Thanks to Spring's auto-configuration all necessary beans are initialized automatically.
-All you have to do is add the following annotation to one of your configuration class:
+All you have to do is add the following annotation to one of your configuration classes:

 	@EnableAclJpaRepositories

 The ACL extension is basically a security feature, so it automatically turns on Spring Security too.
 For ACL security we need at least the following basic components:
-AclUserDetailsService (With an AclUserDetails implementation) AclUser entity
+- AclUserDetailsService (With an AclUserDetails implementation)
+- AclUser entity
-AclRole entity
+- AclRole entity

 If any of these beans or domain classes are missing the ACl automatically creates them:
-SimpleAclUserDetailsService (using SimpleAclUserDetails)
+- SimpleAclUserDetailsService (using SimpleAclUserDetails)
-SimpleAclUser
+- SimpleAclUser
-SimpleAclRole
+- SimpleAclRole

 You can use all Spring Data Repository features exactly the same way as it's described in Spring Data JPA documentation, but you have to extend the AclJpaRepository interface instead of JpaRepository: